 Bloglovin’ automatically pulls your latest blog content and shares them to their site in various categories.
 This way the Bloglovin’ community gets to see your newest articles and they’ll visit your blog for more information.

 Also, you can follow your favorite bloggers for their latest content.
+And hopefully they will follow you back.

 Mix is somewhat similar to Flipboard with its magazine-like features.
 However, if one of your articles starts to trend on Mix, then you have the opportunity to bring in thousands of new readers.
+I’ve used Mix for a while, but I honestly have to say that I have no idea how it really works.
+I share (or “mix”) other bloggers’ content as well as promote my blog on there.

 List.ly is all about creating lists.
 You can create tips lists or lists of anything you can think of!
 List.ly lets you create a list on their site, embed it to your blog, and then lets others add to your list.
 This keeps your blog posts current and updated for you.